pablonsilva/randomKNN/README.md

 # randomKNN
-A weka implementation of the RandomKNN algorithm.
+A WEKA's implementation of the RandomKNN algorithm.